latchbio/latch/docs/source/tutorials/registry_import.md

 ![The spreadsheet interface from Latch Registry that shows files and metadata](../assets/registry/registry.png)

-Bioinformatics workflows, such as bulk or single-cell RNA-seq, use sample sheets as input to specify the data for analysis.
-The SDK provides a simple way to import sample sheets from Latch Registry to the workflow.
+Workflows can use the Registry as a source of tabular data.
+A common use case is to import sample sheets which contain links to sequence files and associated labels and metadata.

+For example, our Bulk RNA-Seq workflow uses a sample sheet to specify a list of read pairs for processing.
+These can be imported directly from Registry where they can be stored alongside information about the sequenced sample like sequencing date, batch, etc.

 In this tutorial, we will examine a workflow which assembles COVID sequencing data using Bowtie2.
 The workflow will take in a list of samples and sequencing reads from Registry.